 Picking a Place

 Not sure camping is for you?
 Remember that there are almost as many ways to camp as there are people who like to camp.
-You can hike for miles into the backcountry with nothing more than you can carry on your back, or you can roll into a luxury RV park in a massive camper equipped with all the comforts of home.
+You can hike for miles into the backcountry with nothing more than you can carry on your back, you can roll into a luxury RV park in a massive camper equipped with all the comforts of home, or you can try glamping.

 Think about what kind of experience you want to have.
 Are bathrooms with flushing toilets important to you, or would you sacrifice those for a secluded lakeside site with no other people in sight?
 In general, primitive campgrounds offer visitors more space and privacy in exchange for fewer frills.